FAQs

 Is this a walk through or drive through show?
 Our show is a residential home that puts this show on every year.
 You park in the INDOT parking lot across the street, tune your car radio to 107.1FM and you can stay as long as you’d like and watch the show.
 Please stay in your vehicle and do not enter our yard.

 How many lights are in the display?
-Over 8,000 ‘lights’.
+Over 11,000 ‘lights’.
 The light show is really defined by props.
 Each prop has between 1 light (like a flood light) to more than 800 lights (the megatree).
-Props also range from controlling a string of ‘old’ incandescent lights (the bows), to ‘new’ LED lights (deer and gift boxes), and the ‘latest’ RGB lights (megatree, talking faces, and roof outlines).
+Props also range from controlling a string of ‘traditional’ lights (tree flood lights – LED bulbs in traditional light sockets), to ‘new’ LED lights (wreaths on building), and the ‘latest’ RGB lights (megatree, talking faces, and roof outlines).
 Every prop with RGB lights are controlled at each light – program light #72 in the string to turn on to a specific color and brightness.

 How much electricity?
 The entire system, when running, is about 1,500watts on average.
 Which equates to roughly a $45 increase in my electric bill for November and December.